 When I spoke about immigrant communities having a very high rate of Neurodivergence, I forgot to mention one aspect of it.
 The degree with which those neurodivergences are expressed tends to be greater than in other communities.
 Again, I really attribute all this to extreme PTSD.
 But

 Something as severe as war can be traumatizing on an unimaginable scale to an autist, but so, too, can something as seemingly commonplace as a very loud fire alarm at school.
-Another thing that comes to mind: growing up autistic in an extremely social, outgoing, boisterous culture (such as Somali culture).
-That is a recipe for disaster, I mean, trauma.
-Trauma can lead to many things in a person’s life, but substance use & abuse come quickly to mind.
+Another thing that comes to mind: growing up Autistic in an extremely social, outgoing, boisterous culture (such as Somali culture).
+That is a recipe for disaster—I mean, trauma.
+Trauma can lead to many things in a person’s life, but substance use and abuse come quickly to mind.
 There is a growing body of evidence that suggests a

-between autism & susceptibility to substance use and/or abuse.
+between autism and susceptibility to substance use and/or abuse.

-I know how dangerous it is to be Black & Male in this country – even more so when a mental health crisis is involved.
+I know how dangerous it is to be Black and male in this country—even more so when a mental health crisis is involved.
 The police don’t need a reason.
 We all know this.
 RIP to Brother Floyd.
 At one point, I remember talking with a sister of the Somali brother at the ER.
 I shared my past experiences with her, told her I’d been where he is, many times.
 She looked to me for hope, asked how I overcame it.
 I didn’t know what to tell her, other than my family’s belief in me, the grace of God, and a stubborn persistence to find healing.
 You see, I have complex PTSD.

 So what do you get if you combine a high rate of neurodivergence in Somali children (which is often underdiagnosed or unrecognized) and parents who have complex trauma which they haven’t healed from?
 I’m not good at math, but the only word I can think of is PAIN.
-Psychology people refer to it as insecure attachment styles, I think, when you are raised by a traumatized parent who has a hard time forming healthy relationships.
+Psychology people refer to it as insecure attachment styles.
+I think this happens when you are raised by a traumatized parent who has a hard time forming healthy relationships.
 This can lead to a lot of chaos for any person, but even more so for Autistic/Neurodivergent people.